 Although we are working on legislation to limit wireless exposures, this is not a topic that would be easy to pass with a ballot measure.
-Instead, the topic of the ballot measure will likely relate to a popular topic such as constraining corruption.

 Our fight for technology regulations isn't just about the environment or technology, but social justice.

 A lot of legislation out there provides special favors and business opportunities for a few - instead, we favor legislation that helps everyone and avoids promotion of products, individuals, or businesses.
 Addressing societal problems should not be an exclusive business opportunity or require payment for knowledge or safety.